rodrigodpl/Project1_BloodBros/README.md

   - Background of the level and some sprites put.

 ### v0.2
-  - Welcome screen, score screen and the background of the level well adjusted.
-You can return to welcome screen using fade to black.
+  - Welcome screen, score screen and the background of the level put and well adjusted.
+  - You can return to welcome screen using fade to black.

 ### v0.3
   - Player is able to move and animated while moving.
-Furthermore, music has been loaded and FX of the player when shooting.
+  - Music has been loaded and FX of the player when shooting.

 ### v0.4
   - Coliders have been put and well adjusted.

 ### v0.5
-  - Different type of enemies have been added.
+  - Two types of enemies have been added: Green Cowboy and Cowboy in barrel.

 ### v0.6
+  - Some sprites are corrected and few more enemies have been added.
-  - Correct sprites, improve code and some bugs fixes.
+  - Improved code and some bugs fixes.
+  - Implemented God Mode.

 ### v0.7
-  - Inserted more enemies and improves his functionallity.
-  - Correct the crossdot bug.
-  - Now the wall can fall down.
+  - Improved enemies´ functionalities.
+  - Crossdot bug fixed.
+  - Wall falls down smoothly now.

 ### v1.0
-  - We finished to implement all the aspects which had an implemented code but not working because little things lefting.
+  - Aspects of the game, which had code but no sprites have been fully implemented.
-  - Now enemies die and not disapear.
+  - Enemies now die, since they have the proper sprites and not simply disappear.
-  - Escenario elements explode and the wall throws smoke when falling.
+  - Scenario elements explode and when wall is detroyed, smoke appears.

 ## Other
 Website: http://rogerta97.github.io/Project1_BloodBros

 Repository: https://github.com/rogerta97/Project1_BloodBros

 Youtube channel: https://www.youtube.com/channel/UCyFtdGA2VYy_-S0mHTZv1hQ